-- a) The City manages trees on City lands: - 1. for the trimming and removal of trees for health reasons, such as thinning, spacing, pruning and treatment of diseased trees; - 2. for the trimming, pruning or removal of trees for safety reasons such as hazardous, dead or diseased trees that cannot be treated; - 3. for the trimming or removal of trees and vegetation that interfere with visibility at intersections and driveway entrances, the illumination of City lands by street lighting, or pose a risk for damage to infrastructure such as water, sanitary, storm, sidewalks, power lines, etc.; - 4. for the control of invasive species; - 5. for the maintenance of views from City viewpoints; - 6. for the maintenance of slope stability and other geotechnical purposes; - 7. for the planting of replacement and new trees; and - 8. for the removal and replanting of trees as part of a parks or right-of-way (ROW) redevelopment plan. - b) The pruning or removal of a City tree is the sole responsibility of the City of White Rock and its authorized agents.
+- a) The City manages trees on City lands: - 1.
+For the overriding purposes of protecting existing tress and increasing the number of healthy trees and amount of tree canopy. - 2. for the trimming and removal of trees for health reasons, such as thinning, spacing, pruning and treatment of diseased trees; - 3. for the trimming, pruning or removal of trees for safety reasons such as hazardous, dead or diseased trees that cannot be treated; - 4. for the trimming or removal of trees and vegetation that interfere with visibility at intersections and driveway entrances, the illumination of City lands by street lighting, or pose a risk for damage to infrastructure such as water, sanitary, storm, sidewalks, power lines, etc.; - 5. for the control of invasive species; - 6. for the maintenance of views from City viewpoints; - 7. for the maintenance of slope stability and other geotechnical purposes; - 8. for the planting of replacement and new trees; and - 9. for the removal and replanting of trees as part of a parks or right-of-way (ROW) redevelopment plan. - b) The pruning or removal of a City tree is the sole responsibility of the City of White Rock and its authorized agents.
 The pruning or removal of a City tree without a City permit is subject to fines as detailed in Section 9 of this Policy. - c) The planting of trees, shrubs or other vegetation on City lands by White Rock property owners, residents or visitors is prohibited, unless authorized by a City Boulevard Improvement Permit.
 The City reserves the right to remove vegetation that has been planted on City property without a permit. - d) Trees are considered to be joint property of the City and a property owner when any part of the tree trunk crosses a shared property line.